-Online harassment is a growing issue in America today.
+Online hate and harassment are growing problems in America today.
 At the same time, not all harassment is equal--individuals with marginalized gender and racial identities tend to experience online harassment and hate speech at increased levels.
 To better understand online harassment across race, gender, and sexuality, UltraViolet, GLAAD, Kairos, and Women's March commissioned YouGov to study these interrelated phenomena using a national survey of social media users in the United States.